 Stack's wife, Sheryl Stack, expressed her "sincere sympathy to the victims and their families" in a statement read by family friend Rayford Walker on Friday.

-Friends and former colleagues have said they had no inkling of the rage apparently building inside Stack.
+Like Ross, friends and former colleagues said they had no inkling of the rage apparently building inside Stack.